Phoenix vs Los Angeles

 3. Phoenix vs Los Angeles Neighborhoods

-Los Angeles has beautiful flowers, grass and trees.
-As far as wildlife, you have squirrels, racoons, possum, and mountain lions.
-Phoenix is the land of asphalt, concrete and cactus.
+Los Angeles has beautiful flowers, grass, and trees.
+As far as wildlife, you have squirrels, raccoons, possum, and mountain lions.
+Phoenix is the land of asphalt, concrete, and cactus.
 But there are also a fair share of farms and desert mountains – if you like that sort of thing.
 We have coyotes, roadrunners, quail, vultures, lizards, rattlesnakes, and javelinas.
 We both have cockroaches (blech), Junebugs (ahhhhhh!), crickets (nope!) but we have the added bonus of scorpions that are actually clear and blend right into the carpet (yay!).

 Phoenix is pretty easy to navigate.
 The whole city is comprised of a grid system.
 You have the “Streets” on the East and the “Avenues” on the West.
 In the middle is Downtown.
 The Avenues change into the Streets at Central – the heart of downtown.

 Downtown is pretty clean and fairly safe.
-The homes are older, but many have undergone renovations and the city has really been cleaned up.
-There is a lot of culture in downtown phoenix with a hip and urban vibe.
+The homes are older, but many have undergone renovations and the city has really been gentrified.
+There is a lot of culture in downtown Phoenix with a hip and urban vibe.
 We do not have a “Skid Row”.
-Downtown has many gay friendly bars and vintage homes that have been converted to unique restaurants and businesses.
+Downtown has many gay-friendly bars and vintage homes that have been converted to unique restaurants and businesses.
 There is also a very lively arts district.
 It is comparable to downtown Portland without the rain.

-On the west side (specifically past 108th avenue), the neighborhoods are safe, quiet, and there is a park in every community.
-But that’s okay, east side.
-I don’t want you guys coming to the west side anyway.
+On the West side (where I live – if you couldn’t tell) the neighborhoods are safe, quiet, and there is a park in every community.
+But that’s okay, East side.
+I don’t want you guys coming to my hood anyway.
 You might blow my chance of buying a brand new 2000 s.f. house for $250k.